 Swanson Full Spectrum Dandelion Root Review 2026: Worth the Price?

-Real benefit May support digestive comfort and general liver health based on traditional use; human clinical evidence is limited to multi-ingredient formulas.
+May support digestive comfort and mild liver function based on traditional use; no proven human clinical benefit for most marketed claims.

 Consumer advice